How should we aggregate ratings? Accounting for personal rating scales via Wasserstein barycenters: The Wasserstein metric and Fr echet means

-\end{enumerate} A critical issue with this approach is that if users report ratings on a finite set of values, then $\ba \mu$ will report ratings on the same finite set of values.
-This would lead to many ties in ratings, which is undesirable. \end{ex}
+\begin{example} One way to average the distributions $\mu_1,\dots,\mu_n$ is to simply use the linear average $\ba \mu := \frac{1}{n} \sum_{k=1}^n \mu_k$.
+A critical issue with this approach is that if users report ratings on a finite set of values, then $\ba \mu$ will report ratings on the same finite set of values.
+This would lead to many ties in ratings, which is undesirable. \end{example}

 Our choice of average will be based on the Wasserstein 2-distance between rating distributions on $[0,1]$.
 We now review some basic facts about Wasserstein distances and their associated Fr\'echet means.
 For a more detailed account of this theory, see e.g.\ \cite{panaretos2020invitation}.